Business Cycle Analysis and Macroeconomic Policies

 • Analyze business cycle concepts and chronology.

-• Conduct a quantitative analysis of business cycles, including the decomposition of time series into trend, cycle, seasonal components, as well as forecasts.
+• Conduct a quantitative analysis of business cycles, including decomposition of time series into trend, cycle, seasonal components, as well as forecasting.

-• Apply theories of monetary and fiscal policy and interest rate setting.
+• Apply models of monetary and fiscal policy to analyze how macroeconomic and financial shocks influence interest rates and economic activity.

-• Evaluate the current business cycle conditions and future developments.
+• Evaluate current business cycle conditions and assess future developments.

 General competence